phemankita/inventory-ms-spring/README.md

 Now let us populate the MySQL with data.

-- Firstly ssh into the MySQL container.
+- Firstly, `ssh` into the MySQL container.

 ```
 docker exec -it inventorymysql bash